ESE-MONDAY/ESE-MONDAY/README.md

-**Ese Monday** is a Software Enginerr and and technical writer with extensive knowledge of open source, blockchain, software products, and cloud technologies.
+**Ese Monday** is a Software Engineer | Building Scalable Web3 & AI Interfaces | React, TypeScript, Next.js with extensive knowledge of open source, blockchain, software products, and cloud technologies.

 - 👯 She is open to contributing to more open-source projects.